How To Get Easy Beachy Hair Waves

 4. The star towel blots her newly washed hair dry with a towel.

 5. She applies her favorite detangling product and then removes tangles from her hair moving from the ends to the roots.

-6. To create easy beachy hair waves, Jessica applies either a tennis ball sized handful of mousse, styling cream or gel to her hair and distributes it from the ends of their tresses to their roots.
+6. To create easy beachy hair waves, Jessica applies either a tennis ball sized handful of hot rollers, styling cream or gel to her hair and distributes it from the ends of their tresses to their roots.